Irene (play): Stage history

 David Garrick's acceptance of Irene for production prompted Johnson to finish rewriting the play.
-Garrick changed the play's title to Mahomet and Irene, and requested changes that would make the play more acceptable to his sense of theatrical style.
+Garrick changed the play's title to Mahomet and Irene, and requested changes that would render the play more acceptable to his sense of theatrical style.
 Johnson was initially opposed to the changes and complained that Garrick "wants me to make Mahomet run mad, that he may have an opportunity of tossing his hands and kicking his heels".
 Johnson's friend John Taylor resolved the dispute and Johnson ultimately carried out Garrick's suggestions, which included revising Irene's death scene so that she would be strangled onstage, instead of offstage as originally written.

 Mahomet and Irene opened on 6 February 1749.
 Elizabeth Johnson was unable to attend the performance because of illness.
 Johnson arrived at the theatre in the kind of clothing he considered as the "distinction of dress" required of a playwright; he wore "a scarlet waistcoat with gold lace and a gold-laced hat".
 The Prologue "soothed the audience, and the play went off tolerably, till it came to the conclusion".
 The conclusion in question was Irene's onstage strangulation, which upset the audience and provoked shouts of "Murder!".
 The actress quickly left the stage; for all successive performances Garrick restored Johnson's original ending.

 The play was performed for nine nights, by the standards of 18th century London a very respectable run.
 Johnson received £195 17s. for the performances.
 Robert Dodsley published the playscript on 16 February 1749 and Johnson received an additional £100.
 This made Irene the most financially lucrative work Johnson had yet written: during this period of his career, only the Dictionary earned him more money.